 Most MYP summatives that teachers share at moderation sessions have level 1 and sometimes level 2 tasks.
 The transfer task is either absent or disguised as a writing task ("write a report that evaluates...") without scaffolding the specific cognitive operation being assessed.

-Wiggins and McTighe (2005) are direct on this point: if you only assess what students can do with familiar material, you are assessing memory, not understanding.
-The transfer task does not need to be an entirely new topic.
-It needs to present the concept in a context the student has not previously studied.
-An economics student studies supply and demand in global commodity markets.
-They should be assessed on applying these concepts to a local housing shortage they haven't analysed before.
-That is a transfer task.
+Wiggins and McTighe (2005) are direct on this point: if you only assess what learners can do with familiar material, you are assessing memory, not understanding.
+The transfer task does not need to be a wholly new topic.
+It needs to present the concept in a context the learner has not studied before.

 Common Assessment Mistakes in the MYP

 Assessing the product, not the process.
-In subjects like Design and Drama, teachers sometimes mark the finished artefact rather than the thinking that produced it.
-A beautiful model that was built by following a template demonstrates Sequence thinking at level 1-2.
-A model that was designed to solve a novel constraint, tested against criteria, and revised based on feedback evidence demonstrates Systems Thinking at level 7-8.
-The product looks similar.
-The cognitive process is entirely different.
+In subjects like Design and Drama, teachers sometimes mark the finished artefact rather than the thinking behind it.
+A beautiful model built from a template shows Sequence thinking at level 1-2.

 Rubric Design Using the Thinking Framework